 Progress has been made in the implementation of the Total Force concept, with many reservists now fully ready to undertake Regular Force functions.
 Indeed, in recent years, several thousand reservists have served in demanding missions at home and abroad.
 The Total Force approach is right for Canada.
 The Government recognizes the continuing need for a national mobilization framework; however, changes are needed to reflect Canada's requirement for ready forces if it is to be able to meet domestic needs and contribute to multilateral operations.

 Canada's Navy, Army and Air Force have each implemented the Total Force concept in their own way:

 - The Navy assigned the Naval Reserve specific maritime defence responsibilities including Coastal operations, naval Control of Shipping and mine countermeasures.

 - The Army Reserve provides a framework for mobilization should the need arise, serves as a link between the Army and communities across Canada, and augments the Regular Force on deployments and operations.

-- The Air Force chose to fully integrate the Air Reserve and the Regular Air Force establishments.
+- The Air Force chose to fully integrate the RCAF Reserve and the Regular Air Force establishments.
 Most air force wings, squadrons and units are now comprised of both Regular and Reserve Force personnel.
-Members of the Air Reserve are employed, primarily on a part-time basis, along-side their Regular Force counterparts, across the spectrum of air force activities.
-The Air Reserve provides support to the Air Force in ongoing peacetime tasks as well as deployed operations.
+Members of the RCAF Reserve are employed, primarily on a part-time basis, along-side their Regular Force counterparts, across the spectrum of air force activities.
+The RCAF Reserve provides support to the Air Force in ongoing peacetime tasks as well as deployed operations.

 The Total Air Force